upsidedownlabs/upsidedownlabs.github.io/kits/npg-lite-kits/npg-lite-beast/index.rst

 ###################################

 The Beast Pack is the most powerful kit in the lineup, designed for advanced users and researchers.
-With the VibZ+ Playmate, it enables full 6-channel biopotential signal acquisition along with haptic and auditory feedback.
+With the VibZ+ Playmate, it enables full 6-channel bio-potential signal acquisition along with haptic and auditory feedback.
 Pre-assembled in a sturdy 3D-printed case, this kit provides maximum capability for neuroscience experiments, HCI/BCI applications, and biopotential signal research.

 👉🏻 **Get yours on CrowdSupply**: `Neuro PlayGround Lite <https://www.crowdsupply.com/upside-down-labs/neuro-playground-lite>`__